 donblair (2015) provides a good overview of turbidity, “how it’s usually assessed, and various approaches one might take to measuring it.”
 The Open Water Project Github repository features comprehensive documentation of their turbidity sensor design.

 The most simple DIY design involves only two components, a light source aimed at a light-sensitive photocell (see for example Marchetto’s design as described in donblair (2015).
 With all components (an LED, an LDR and various resistors) at hand in the lab, the next step involves considering different enclosures and ways of waterproofing the components.
 An option suitable for Papawai Stream needs to work in relatively shallow waters and should obstruct the natural course of the stream as little as possible.
-Hence, a tube with a diameter of around 1-3cm, akin to the usually shallow depth of Papawai Stream would be a good first prototype.
+Hence, a tube with a diameter of around 1-3cm, akin to the usually shallow depth of Papawai Stream would be a good first iteration of a prototype.
 The tube should be dark to minimise ambient light impacting the sensor readings.

 Prototype 1: Garden Hose enclosure

 A relatively cheap and easy to recycle material that is suitable to be used in water is a garden hose.
-For the Prototype 1, I use a piece of garden hose of about 10cm.
+For Prototype 1, I use a piece of garden hose of about 10cm.

 First I connected the LDR sensor and the LED on a breadboard to test the sensor readings via Serial.
 The Arduino code used for this version of the prototype can be found here.